aricha/InstanceHook/README.md

 	<returntype> value = IHIMPCast(instance_hook_get_orig(hook), <returntype>) (self, <selector>);

-## There are a few caveats to watch out for when using InstanceHook:
+#### There are a few caveats to watch out for when using InstanceHook:

-• It is **not** compatible with Key-Value Observing (KVO), nor does it account for any method hooks that occur after using `instance_hook_create` if they are not also done using InstanceHook.
+• It is **not** compatible with Key-Value Observing (KVO), nor does it account for any method hooks that occur after using `instance_hook_create` if they are not also done using InstanceHook.<p>
-• It is not entirely thread-safe - do not share `instance_hook_t` objects across multiple threads.
+• It is not entirely thread-safe - do not share `instance_hook_t` objects across multiple threads.<p>
 • When using `instance_hook_create`, if you choose to use a block hook and want to call the original method, you **must** declare the returned `instance_hook_t` object as either being `static` or being of type `instance_hook_t_block`.
 The latter adds the `__block` qualifier that is necessary to be able to reference the correct value of the `instance_hook_t` object from within the block (when the object is created on the stack).

 • InstanceHook is completely compatible with ARC and MRC